doursand/sparkify/README.md

 - jupyter notebook

 ### Files Description

-Sprakify .ipynb Main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.
+### Result

-###Result
+Results are described in the jupyter notebook attached to this repo

-Licensing, Authors, Acknowledgements
+### Licensing, Authors, Acknowledgements
-Must give credit to Udacity for the project.
-You can't use this for you Udacity capstone project.
-Otherwise, feel free to use the code here as you would like!
+All credits go to Udacity for setting up this study